-- Retail stores shall be allowed to open at 50% of permitted occupancy while following all State Fire Marshal guidelines for Shopping and Retail. - o Food courts must follow fast food restaurant guidelines. - o Curb-side pickup and online shopping are highly encouraged. - Face coverings and maintaining social distancing of six feet are required at all times.
+- o Retail stores shall be allowed to open at 75% of permitted occupancy while following all State Fire Marshal guidelines for "Shopping and Retail." - o Food courts must follow fast food restaurant guidelines. - o Curb-side pickup and online shopping are highly encouraged. - o Face coverings and maintaining social distancing of six feet are required at all times.

-Retail Stores must also follow the additional restrictions required by the City of New

-Orleans listed below:
+Retail Stores must also follow the additional restrictions required by the City of New Orleans listed below:

-- Service and sales of alcoholic beverages, whether for consumption on or off-premises, and including packaged alcohol sales, shall only occur between the hours of 8 a.m. and 11 p.m. in the French Quarter and Central Business District, which is defined to include all areas bounded by the Mississippi River, the center line of Esplanade Ave., the center line of Rampart St., and the center line of Common St. - Restaurants shall be allowed to open at 50% of indoor permitted occupancy and 100% of outdoor permitted occupancy while following the State Fire Marshal guidelines for Restaurants Cafes Bars.
-State guidelines include but are not limited to the following restrictions: - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - o All alcohol sales must be accompanied by food sales. - o Tables must be arranged to keep parties at least six feet apart.
+Service and sales of alcoholic beverages, whether for consumption on or off-premises, and including packaged alcohol sales, shall only occur between the hours of 6 a.m. and 1 a.m. in the French Quarter and Central Business District, which shall be defined to include all areas bounded by the Mississippi River, the center line of Esplanade Ave., the center line of Rampart St., and the center line of Common St.